We Care a Lot: Critical reception

-Legacy
+Legacy and covers

 Mike Patton labelled the album as "bad hippie music".
 However, his Mr. Bungle bandmate Trey Spruance was a fan.
 When Spruance joined Faith No More for their 1995 album King for a Day...
 Fool for a Lifetime, he suggested that the band return to the sound they had on We Care a Lot.

 The title track was interloped on MC Hammer's 1990 song "Prayer", while the Red Hot Chili Peppers covered a snippet of it during a show in 2014.
+In 1994, snippets of "We Care a Lot" were also covered live by L7, who toured with Faith No More and were labelmates of theirs at Slash Records in the 1990s.
 Korn released a cover of "We Care a Lot" in 2016, with singer Jonathan Davis also mentioning the album itself as one of his favorites from the band, along with The Real Thing.
 Korn's cover was originally intended to appear on a 2005 covers album titled Korn Kovers, but the album never got finished.
-In 2020, a collaborative cover of the song was released, featuring members of Anthrax, Brutal Truth, Czarface, Filter, Korn, Mastodon, Men Without Hats, Quicksand, Refused, Run-D.M.C., Slaves on Dope and Our Lady Peace.
+In 2020, a collaborative cover of the song was released, featuring members of Anthrax, Brutal Truth, Czarface, Filter, Korn, Mastodon, Men Without Hats, Quicksand, Refused, Run-DMC, Slaves on Dope and Our Lady Peace.
 The cover was put together by Slaves on Dope vocalist Jason Rockman, a longtime fan of the band who had also worked as a radio host in Canada.

 In 2002, a tribute album for Faith No More called Tribute of the Year was released.
 It featured covers of "As the Worm Turns" by Yellow #1 and "Why Do You Bother" by New Grenada.
 The title track was covered by three different bands on the album; Die:schon, Esper's Obsession and Parallax 1.
 In 2014, a lullaby version of "As the Worm Turns" was released by music collective Twinkle Twinkle Little Rock Star, as part of an album of lullaby covers for Faith No More.